-Professor John G. Cameron Jr. is a member of Dickinson Wright, PLLC.
+John G. Cameron Jr., an adjunct professor at the University of Michigan Law School, is a member of Dickinson Wright, PLLC.
 He practices principally in the areas of real estate, construction, and general business law.
-He is admitted to practice in Michigan, Illinois, Colorado, and North Carolina, in the U.S. Supreme Court, and in various federal circuit and district courts.
+He is admitted to practice in the states of Michigan, Illinois, Colorado, and North Carolina; the US Supreme Court; and various federal circuit and district courts.

 Cameron has written numerous book chapters and articles and, in addition to writing the two-volume Michigan Real Property Law: Principles and Commentary (Michigan ICLE, 3rd ed.), is the author of the five-volume treatise Michigan Real Estate Forms and Practice (LexisNexis) and A Practitioner's Guide to Construction Law (ALI-ABA).
 Michigan Real Property Law has been cited as authority in more than 100 reported decisions.

 An elected member of the American Law Institute (ALI), Cameron serves as an adviser to the ongoing ALI Restatement of Property project, and serves or has served on the following ALI member consultative groups: Restatement of Property, Third (Servitudes); Revision of Uniform Commercial Code Article 2; Restatement of Agency, Third; Restatement of Restitution, Third; Project on the Law of Nonprofit Organizations; and Project on Governmental Ethics.
 He also was elected to membership in the American College of Real Estate Lawyers and for six years served on the national board of editors of The Practical Real Estate Lawyer.